ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology-and-osteology.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 # Week 1 - Introduction to Anthropology and Osteology
-* Primates (monkeys) -> hominoidea (gibbons) -> homindae (oraguntan) -> hominiae (gorilla, chimpanzee) -> hominins (humans)
+* Primates (monkeys) -> hominoidea (gibbons) -> homindae (oraguntan) ->
+  hominiae (gorilla, chimpanzee) -> hominins (humans)
 * Stone age (paleolithic, mesolithic, neolithic), bronze age, iron age
 * DNA contains genetic instructions.
 * A gene is small section of DNA responsible for a particular trait.
-* Species are reproductively isolated.
 * To evolve, genes must change (different to adaptation).
   If resulting in speciation it is macroevolution (microevolution is within a species)
 * Culture is behaviour passed down from nonbiological means.
 * Science is observation and experimentation, (observing and experimenting literal definition of empirical)
 * Called theory as it has been substantially verified through experimentation (allows for new insight from emerging technologies; not about defining absolute truths)

-All life evolved from the same origin, meaning we share a connection to all living things (as evidenced by DNA) Evolutionary theory (particularly natural selection) explains this change
+All life evolved from the same origin, meaning we share a connection to all living things (as evidenced by DNA)
+Evolutionary theory (particularly natural selection) explains this change

 Anthropology is holistic and is the study of humans over time.